kevinchannon/wite/README.md

 It is an error to specify both of these options at the same time.

-## Geommetry
+## Geometry

 ### `WITE_DEFAULT_POINT_TYPE`
-If you're using `wite::geometry::point`, then the default default value type for points is `double`.
+If you're using `wite::geometry::point`, then the *default* default value type for points is `double`.
 If you're concerned mainly with pixel positions, or something, and you want the default type for points to be some integer type, then you can use `WITE_DEFAULT_POINT_TYPE` to define the default type.